 A guide to buying a salvage car

-So, what is a salvaged car?
+What is a salvaged car?

-Put simply, a salvaged car is one that an insurance company no longer considers fit for use on the road, in its current state.
-If the total damage exceeds a certain percentage of the value of the car (ranging from 75-90 percent), it will be declared a ‘total loss’ by the insurance company and sold to us.
+Put simply, a salvaged car is one that an insurance company no longer considers fit for use on the road in its current state.
+If a vehicle has been in an accident, stolen or weather-damaged and repairs will cost more than the vehicle is worth, the insurance company will write it off and take possession.

 Check out our online auction here

 Things to consider when buying a salvage vehicle